wzslr321/cdq/README.md

 If you want to quickly go to foobar directory to edit something there, you do not need to type the entire path with `cd foo/bar/foobar`.
 With **cdq** you simply can run `cdq foobar`!

-> Note: It is an incredibly basic MVP, but I plan to make it better every time I have some time to spare.
+> Note: It is an incredibly basic MVP - writing this README took me more time than to write the current code -, but I plan to make it better every time I have some time to spare.

 ### Installation